burlemarxiste/qosst-alice/docs/source/index.md

 :align: center
 ```

-`qosst-alice` is the module that contained the DSP and server of Alice.
+`qosst-alice` is the module that contains the DSP and server of Alice.

 This project is part of [QOSST](https://github.com/qosst).